Usio-Energy/coding-standards/README.md

 - Step 3: Discuss & fix discovered issues.
 - Step 4: Request another check from the reviewer.
 Reviewer then "approves" or back to Step 3.
 - Step 5: Merge pull request.

-> Reviewing each other’s code is a necessary step in any modern development team’s workflow.
-Just like a book author wouldn’t publish a book without an editor’s review, a developer should never release work without having it reviewed first.